-33 Exercise Statistics & Facts to Motivate You
+43 American Exercise Statistics & Facts to Make You Move It

 Fortunately, with the rise of the healthy lifestyle community, more and more people are striving towards a more balanced, fitness-friendly life.
-As a result, people all over the world are attempting to lose weight, eat healthier, and join fitness clubs.
+As a result, people all over the world are attempting to lose weight, eat healthier, and join physical or online fitness clubs.

 Here are the top statistics on fitness and exercise you need to be aware of as soon as possible!

 - The US fitness industry market is worth $33.25 billion.